 Chinese New Year

-Emperor Huang Ti introduced the concept of a chronological record of years in the 61st year of his reign.
+Emperor Huang Ti introduced the concept of a year-by-year chronicle in the 61st year of his reign.
 The twelve animals of the zodiac comprise one 60-year cycle.
 We have entered the 79th cycle since its conception in 2637 B.C.

 According to legend, Buddha, the founder of Buddhism, summoned all the animals to him before he died.
 Only twelve animals responded to the summons.
 He named a year after each animal in the order of their appearance: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog, and Boar.